Super-Tonks-Girardeau Quench in the Extended Bose-Hubbard Model: Summary

 \section{Summary}

 In this article, we studied the super-Tonks-Girardeau quench in the extended Bose-Hubbard model.
 In the typical case without the lattice \cite{Astrakharchik2005}, this effect presents a surprising stability of the system prepared in the Tonks-Girardeau state after an interaction quench -- from strong short-range repulsion to strong short-range attraction.
-An analogous phenomenon is expected for the Bose-Hubbard model for a dilute gas with strong onsite interaction.
+An analogous phenomenon is expected for the Bose-Hubbard model for a dilute gas with strong on-site interaction.
 This stability requires the existence of a superpartner – a highly excited eigenstate of the "attractive" Hamiltonian, which is almost equal to the system ground state before the quench.

-In our quest to study systems with competing interaction types and quantum droplets therein, we look at the lattice model extended by the nearest-neighbour attraction.
+In our quest to study systems with competing interaction types and quantum droplets therein, we look at the lattice model extended by the nearest-neighbor attraction.
 The ground state of the extended Bose-Hubbard model can be (i) a gas (counter-part of the Tonks-Girardeau state), (ii) a liquid phase, which we expect to be reminiscent of the dipolar quantum droplet, and (iii) the so-called self-bound Mott insulator~\cite{Morera2023}.
 Our main finding is the lack of stability for the system prepared in the liquid phase.
-Moreover, despite all post-quench interactions being attractive (onsite and nearest-neighbour ones), there is no collapse – the droplet evaporates, and the particles expand over the whole lattice.
+Moreover, despite all post-quench interactions being attractive (on-site and nearest-neighbor ones), there is no collapse – the droplet evaporates, and the particles expand over the whole lattice.

 To understand this behavior, we first analyzed the eigenstates of the eBH for just two atoms.
 We have identified three regions of parameters relevant for the sTG quench.
 In the first region, the ground state of the two-body system is the scattering state, which is stable after the quench.
 The second region corresponds to weakly bound states that expand after the quench.
-In the region III, the non-local attraction is sufficiently strong so that the bound state survives the quench.
+In the region III, the nearest-neighbor attraction is sufficiently strong so that the bound state survives the quench.
 We argue that for few and many-body systems the same scenario occurs.
 Then, the first region corresponds to the gaseous phase, the region II -- to liquid, while the last one to deeply bound Mott insulator.

 We analyzed the two-body case analytically, the intermediate regime of few-particle systems using the exact diagonalization, DMRG and TDVP, whereas the many-body systems -- using perturbation theory around free Fermi gas.